Richard Ojeda: 2020 presidential campaign

 In November 2018, Ojeda filed with the Federal Election Commission, officially becoming a candidate for President of the United States.
-His campaign was announced on November 11, at a rally in Louisville, Kentucky, which consisted mostly of union members.
+His campaign was announced on November 11, at a Louisville, Kentucky, rally which consisted mostly of union members.
 His campaign focuses included ending government corruption and returning the Democratic Party to a party that benefited the working class.
 As no incumbent state legislator has ever mounted a serious bid for the presidency, Ojeda was considered a "longshot" and "underdog" candidate.

 He resigned from the West Virginia Senate on January 9, 2019, to focus on his presidential bid.
-A few days after, Ojeda asked the Senate Minority Leader (a Democrat) if he could rescind his resignation, with the Senate Minority Leader telling Ojeda to talk to the Senate President (a Republican) because that is to whom he sent the resignation letter.
+A few days after, Ojeda asked the Senate Minority Leader (a Democrat) if he could rescind his resignation, with the Senate Minority Leader telling Ojeda to talk to the Senate President (a Republican) because that is the person to whom he sent the resignation letter.
 The Republican governor, Jim Justice, seated lobbyist Paul Hardesty in Ojeda's vacant seat.
 Ojeda dropped out of the race on January 26, 2019.